If you are Unable to Sign-in to iMessage and FaceTime on iPhone, you will find below different methods to fix this issue.

 Unable to Sign-in to iMessage and FaceTime

-In most cases, you will see an error message on your iPhone saying “Unable to contact iMessage server” or “An Error occurred during activation” or similar.
+In a typical case, you will see an error message reading Unable to contact iMessage server or An Error occurred during activation.

-1. Set Date & Time Automatically
+2. Check Date & Time Settings

 The most commonly recommended solution for problem with iMessage and FaceTime is to make sure that your iPhone can automatically set its Date and Time.

-To check, tap on Settings > General > Date & Time.
+Go to Settings > General > Date & Time.

-2. Check Send/Receive Option
+3. Check Send/Receive Option

 4 Sign Out of Apple ID

 Now see, if you are able to Sign-in to iMessage and FaceTime.

-4. Reset Network Settings
+5. Reset Network Settings

-Next, connect to your WiFi network and try to sign-in to iMessage and FaceTime on your iPhone.
+After your iPhone is connected to WiFi, try to sign-in to iMessage and FaceTime on your iPhone.

-5. Check For Software Update
+6. Check for Software Update

-6. Switch to Google DNS
+7. Switch to Google DNS

 It is possible that you are unable to connect to Apple Servers due to the DNS of your internet provider being too crowded and busy.